 Also, life settlements are an option for policyholders who no longer can afford to pay the premium on their insurance policy.
 For instance, if you get diagnosed with a terminal illness and need to pay for treatment, you could sell your life insurance policy and use the cash as part of a financial plan.
 This relieves you of any monthly payments of those insurance premiums, and that lump sum will likely become a larger payout than what you’d get for just canceling or surrendering the insurance plan.

-A viatical settlement falls under the same umbrella like a life settlement.
+A viatical settlement falls under the same umbrella as a life settlement.
 However, it is specifically aligned to terminally ill patients with life-ending medical conditions.
 A policy owner can work with a viatical settlement broker to sell a life insurance policy to a third party for more than the plan’s surrender value but less than its net death benefit.
 This includes brokers like American Life Fund viatical settlements.
 This financial assistance can pay off medical bills and experimental treatments for life-threatening illnesses and new medications.
 Viatical settlements are seen as a form of compassion and can even be utilized to leave family members with financial peace of mind before you leave them.
 Viatical settlement companies allow you to use the money towards a vacation, covering home care costs, or even relieving credit card debt or student loans.
 In fact, they have no interest in how you spend it.
 Once the transaction has taken place, there doesn’t even need to be any further contact with them, and you can move on.

 If you take out a loan for renovating your home, the viatical settlement process will allow you to cover costs of home repairs, paying off that home improvement loan immediately.
 It’s also the best way to cover the outstanding balance on any forthcoming home projects that will boost property value or cover future home improvement or renovation.